 What you'll need: Collar, Harness, 3 leashes, a treadmill

 If you don't have the time or desire, or it's just too hot to do daily walks, use a treadmill.
 Most "hyper" behavior can be prevented just by getting them enough exercise on a daily basis.
 Whether you start when they are young or old, it's never too late to get them into a daily exercise routine.
 It's easier if you start when they are little (but not before they are 3 months!).
 Depending on the structure of your treadmill, you'll want to ensure that the pup/dog is kept in place and not able to jump off the treadmill belt.
 The first step is to get a dog harness and collar on your pup or dog.
-Tie one end of the leash to the top of the treadmill, tight enough so that he can't move forward or backwards too much, but loose enough so that it's not choking him.
+Tie one end of the leash to the top of the treadmill, tight enough so that he can't move forward or backward too much, but loose enough so that it's not choking him.
 Next, attach 1 leash to the left, and to the right side of the treadmills, tight enough to affix to his harness so that he can't exit the treadmill from the left or right.
 Next, start the speed slowly, increasing it until you feel your pup/dog is doing a brisk walk.
 Remember this speed the next time, then set the microwave timer accordingly.
 Remember, the rule of thumb is 5 minutes per month in age up to 45 minutes 2x daily.
 Don't have a treadmill?
 You can get used ones off Craigslist often for a great deal.

 Is my dog overweight?
 Healthy Weight